LameesAlturki/Facial-Emotion-Recognition/README.md

 This project utilizes a custom implementation of the VGGNet, The variant of VGGnet used is designed to process grayscale images with dimensions (48 x 48 x 1).
 The network comprises of 4 convolutional stages and 3 fully connected layers.
 Each of the convolutional stages contains two convolutional blocks and a max pooling layer at the end of each block to reduce spatial dimensions while retaining critical features.
 The convolution block consists of 3 convolutional layers, with ReLU activation, and a batch normalization layer.
 The first two fully connected layers are followed by a ReLU activation.
 The third fully connected layer is for classification.

 ## Final expirement results
 Three experiments with different batch sizes and number of epochs were conducted.
-Experiment 2 with a batch size 32 and 100 epochs showed the best results with an accuracy of 64%.
+The experiment with a batch size 32 and 100 epochs showed the best results with an accuracy of 64%.